aloysiogl/dotfiles/nvim/README.md

 - [ ] Use regtrig for automatic snippets especially begin for example

 Miscellaneous:
-- [ ] Have a session manager
 - [ ] Look other folkes plugins
-- [ ] Keep the same open files when I open or clise directory (save state)
 - [ ] Study if mini comment would not be a better alternative for commenting

 Done:
+- [X] Have a session manager
+- [X] Keep the same open files when I open or clise directory (save state)
+- [X] Make copilot as only ghost text (maybe will have to resort to tpope copilot), related to the next point
+- [X] Make copilot completions actually work for multiple lines, might need to go the tpopes plugin
+- [X] Improve fixes provided by the language server with better mappings
+- [X] Add new languages support for org mode
+- [X] Add python language server
 - [X] Configure spectre
 - [X] Configure whichkey
 - [X] In telescope make q quit